kaelzhang/neuron.js/doc/graph.md

 `A.ready <==> C.ready`

-We are not sure if C is ready, and we found C has a depe ndency D, so
+We are not sure if C is ready, and we found C has a dependency D, so

 `C.read <==> D.ready`